daizutabi/ivory/docs/tutorial/data.md

 ivory.core.data.Dataset(data, 'val', 1)  # Another mode is `test`.
 ```

-As the `Data` class, the `Dataset` class has a `init()` method without any arguments and no returned value.
+As the `Data`, the `Dataset` has `init()` without any arguments and returned value.
 You can define any code to modify data.

-To get data from an dataset. use normal indexing
+To get data from an `Dataset` instance, use normal indexing

 ```python
 dataset[0]  # Integer index.